 Jane Stapleton, Co-Founder and President

-Jane is known globally as an innovative leader in the sexual and interpersonal violence and harassment prevention field.
+Jane is internationally recognized for her work to develop and implement bystander intervention prevention strategies and strategic resistance interventions, as well as the research that supports her evidence-based work, in education institutions, workplaces, and the U.S. Military.
+She has an expertise in developing climate and culture assessment tools and prevention strategies for remote and isolated workplaces.
+She is known globally as an innovative leader in the sexual and interpersonal violence and harassment prevention field.
 Her solutions-focused approach creates an inclusive environment where everyone has a role to play in creating safe and respectful environments.
 Jane has testified in front of the US Senate and Congressional Committees on best practices and what we know works in prevention.
 Her work has been featured in the New York Times, National Public Radio, and Huffington Post.

 Sharyn J. Potter, Ph.D., MPH, is a Professor in the Department of Women’s and Gender Studies and the Co-founder and Executive Director of Research at the Prevention Innovations Research Center: Ending Sexual and Relationship Violence and Stalking at the University of New Hampshire.
 With Jane Stapleton, Dr. Potter co-founded Soteria Solutions.
 Dr. Potter is a global leader on the social scientific development and evaluation of bystander intervention strategies.
 Dr. Potter’s work focuses on engaging community members to work collaboratively to reduce sexual and relationship violence, stalking and harassment in high schools, colleges and universities, the United States Military and other workplaces.
 She has been a leader in the development, dissemination, and evaluation and of theory- and research-based bystander intervention prevention strategies including the uSafeUS® campus sexual violence prevention and response app that is currently being administered and evaluated in 25 schools in four states.
 She is the Principal Investigator on her second National Science Foundation grant to develop and evaluate the efficacy of uSafeHSTM, a school safety app for high school students.
 In addition to developing the Know Your Power® Bystander Social Marketing Campaign, she has also led the development of two bystander video games that model pro-social bystander behaviors, MindlfockTM and ShipHappensTM with National Institute of Justice funding.
 Dr. Potter and her colleagues adapted both the Bringing in the Bystander® In-Person Prevention Program and the Know Your Power® Bystander Social Marketing Campaign for two US Army Posts in Europe (USAREUR).
 These two pilot studies represent a very small pool of studies specifically focused on sexual violence prevention in the US Military.
 Dr. Potter has also served as a prevention subject matter expert for the US Office of the Secretary of the Navy.
 She also led a study for the White House Task Force to Protect Students from Sexual Assault to examine sexual misconduct policy delivery methods.
 In addition, Dr. Potter is a national expert on designing and administering sexual violence prevalence studies.
 Dr. Potter’s work has been groundbreaking in her effort to partner with organizations as they strategize and implement cultural change that impacts all organizational levels.
 Her work has been cited in international and national news media including The Guardian, The New York Times, National Public Radio, Vox, Teen Vogue and The Chronicle of Higher Education.